KowabungaOfficial/Linux-Proton-Game-Fixes/README.md

 ---------------------------------------------------------------
 ### Xenia Manager (Xenia Canary) [Graphics Device Lost Fix] Gears Of War 2, 3, Judgement, & More

-1. Set "Readback Resolve" to on
-2. Set "Scribble Heap" to on
+1. Set "Scribble Heap" to on
-3. Make sure "Break On Unimplemented Instructions" is set to off
+2. Make sure "Break On Unimplemented Instructions" is set to off

+If All Else Fails: Set "Readback Resolve" to on
+This will impact performance though

 ---------------------------------------------------------------